top of page

 In antiquity no one knows exactly where cinnamon is sourced.
 Like many purveyors, those with access to the aromatic bark carefully guard their secrets.

-In the time of Pliny the Elder, a Roman pound (327 grams or 11.5 oz) of cassia cinnamon (serichatum), costs up to 1,500 denarii, the wage of fifty months' labour.
+In the time of Pliny the Elder, a Roman pound (327 grams or 11.5 oz) of cassia cinnamon (serichatum), costs up to 1,500 denarii, the wage of five to ten months' labor.

 Diocletian's Edict on Maximum Prices from 301 AD gives a price of 125 denarii for a pound of cassia.
 An agricultural labourer earns 25 denarii per day.